whispir/api/source/includes/_users.md

     </tr>
     <tr>
       <td style="text-align: right; font-weight: bold;">DELETED (D)</td>
       <td>User has been Deleted.
-This is Soft delete, so their record exists, but they are deleted<br/>
+This is Soft delete, so their record exists, but they are marked as deleted.<br/>
       Status cannot be modified once set to Deleted.
       </td>
     </tr>